anthonyjsmith/anthonyjsmith.github.io/_posts/2016-04-30-what-if-it-were-still-holy-saturday.md

 >
 > Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers (Gal 6:9-10).

-Too often we live as though it was still Easter Saturday.
+Too often we live as though it was still Holy Saturday.
 Too often we live as though Pentecost hadn't happened and as though God didn't care about our good works.
 Too often we think of Jesus' resurrection as nothing more than the proof that he is the Messiah and that his death paid for our sins.
 It is that.
 But it is so much more than that.
-It means that it is no longer Easter Saturday.
+It means that it is no longer Holy Saturday.
 The new creation has begun, all authority has been given to Jesus, God's enemies are being transformed into his children, and Jesus is pouring out the Spirit of God into the world to bring healing and renewal to all nations.

 Alleluia!
 Christ is risen!